-Pensions can also play an important role in combatting another tax that may concern you and your family: inheritance tax (IHT).
-The table below summarises the key tax benefits.
+Currently, pensions can also play an important role in combatting another tax that may concern you and your family: inheritance tax (IHT).
+Changes to the relationship between pensions and IHT are expected from 6 April 2027, but the table below summarises the current key tax benefits.

-When contributions are made

-Within the annual allowance. individual contributions up to the level of your earnings qualify for income tax relief, and employer contributions normally reduce taxable profits.

-When the pension fund is invested

-The scheme pays no UK tax on investment income or capital gains, although dividend income may have effectively been subject to corporation tax for the company paying it and this cannot be reclaimed.

-When you take your pension benefits

-A quarter of the value is normally available as a tax-free lump sum, up to a lifetime maximum of £268,275 unless you qualify for special protections.
+When contributions are made Within the annual allowance, individual contributions up to the level of your earnings qualify for income tax relief, and employer contributions normally reduce taxable profits.
+When the pension fund is invested The scheme pays no UK tax on investment income or capital gains, although dividend income may have effectively been subject to corporation tax for the company paying it and this cannot be reclaimed.
+When you take your pension benefits A quarter of the value is normally available as a tax-free lump sum, up to a lifetime maximum of £268,275 (a limit known as the lump sum allowance (LSA)) unless you qualify for special protections.
 Income is taxable, but possibly at a lower rate than when you were working.

-When you die

-Currently if you die before age 75, payments made from your pension fund (as lump sums or income) are normally IHT and income tax free.
-However, where lump sums exceed £1,073,100 in total the excess may be taxed as income on the recipient.
+When you die Currently if you die before age 75, payments made from your pension fund (as lump sums or income) are normally IHT and income tax free.
+However, where lump sums exceed £1,073,100 in total (a limit known as the lump sum and death benefit allowance (LSDBA)) the excess may be taxed as income on the recipient.
 This tax does not apply where a vehicle intended for providing income is set up, even if it is then cashed in immediately.
 On death at or after age 75, income tax will apply to all benefits.
 The Government has announced that from April 2027 unspent pension pots will be assessable for IHT in almost all circumstances.
-We can provide further information on the current situation and implications of the proposed change.
+We can provide further information on the current situation